Watershed Conservation

 Organizational Promotion and Outreach ($2,500 limit)

-Funding for this grant program is provided by BHE Foundation and BHE GT&S, a subsidiary of Berkshire Hathaway Energy.
+Financial support for this program is provided by the generosity of the BHE GT&S Foundation.
 The program offers funding to watershed organizations in the following counties:

 Allegheny, Armstrong, Beaver, Bradford, Butler, Cambria, Cameron, Centre, Clarion, Clearfield, Clinton, Crawford, Elk, Fayette, Franklin, Greene, Indiana, Jefferson, Juniata, Lawrence, McKean, Mifflin, Potter, Tioga, Washington and Westmoreland